 A fun example of conservation of angular momentum can be demonstrated with a bike wheel and a rotating chair.
 The wheel and the person in the chair constitute a system with some angular momentum.
 If the experimenter gets the wheel spinning, with the axis pointing vertically, by applying a torque the system will have gained angular momentum.
 If the experimenter then flips the spinning wheel over they will begin to spin in their chair in the opposite direction of the spinning wheel.
 What happened is the system had angular momentum with its direction determined by the right hand rule.
 When the wheel was flipped the angular momentum of the system changed direction.
 Because of conservation the chair begins to rotate in the opposite direction so that the total angular momentum of the system is equal to that of the system before the wheel was flipped.

 Another demonstration of the conservation of angular momentum can be done with a spinning chair and two weights.
-If the weights are held out at arms length while the chair is spinning and then brought in close to the chest the effect will be to increase the angular velocity of the chair.
+If the weights are held out at arms length while the chair is spinning and then brought in close to the chest there will be an increase in angular velocity.
 This happens because bringing the weights nearer to the axis of rotation decreases the moment of inertia of the system.
+If there is no more force acting to spin the chair then the torque on the system is zero.
 The angular momentum must remain constant as there are no torques so the only way for that to happen is for the angular speed to increase.

 In the experiment a rotating rod is connected to a falling weight.
 The falling weight will provide a torque on the rod and the angular momentum will be measured at two points.
 First when the weight has fallen halfway and then again once the weight reaches the end of the string.
 See Figure 1 for an image of the experimental set up.